I Was Raised Christian: Should I Convert for My Jewish Partner?

 — Caite in Texas*

 We get emails like Caite’s all the time.
 People often tell us, “When we talk about the future, it gets awkward—especially when we discuss religion, our families’ expectations, and raising children.”
 Sound familiar?
-Maybe you’ve been surprised or even confused to discover that certain words that mean one thing to you mean something totally different to your Jewish partner.
-You might find yourself wondering, Would converting to Judaism help us resolve these issues?
+Maybe you’ve been surprised or even confused to discover that your partner’s expectations for the future are different from yours.
+You might find yourself wondering, would my converting to Judaism help us resolve these issues?

 The fact that you are thinking about this says so much about you and the depth of your heart.
 You obviously love your partner.
 You want your relationship to grow and to last.
 You are willing to explore whatever it might take to make it work, and that’s not easy.
 We assume you are reading this article because you are looking for resources and points of view about converting to Judaism, and we can offer both.
 We suggest you begin by asking yourself two essential questions:

-What Is Your Current Religious or Spiritual Identity?
+What Is My Current Religious or Spiritual Identity?

 We all have a deeply felt sense of identity that reminds us of who we are, what gives our lives meaning and value—what makes us feel at home in our own skin.
 Since this identity goes beyond our physical makeup, it is consciously or unconsciously rooted in some kind of spiritual belief.
 What does that look like for you?